 Customer Reviews: Owners report improvements in digestion, energy, tear stains, and more after switching to this food.
 A handful of dogs got sick, but most dogs are healthier than ever after transitioning.

-Bottom Line: This food is a great way to get the benefits of raw food with the convenience of kibble.
+Bottom Line: This product is a great way to get the benefits of raw food with the convenience of kibble.
 Most dogs thrive on this food, and the chicken is raised cage-free, so it’s more humane.

 The best dog food doesn’t just keep your Goldendoodle alive; it keeps them healthy.
 Like humans who subsist primarily on junk food, dogs on low-quality food tend to have more health problems.

 Some of the benefits your Goldendoodle may realize with quality dog food include:

 Goldendoodle puppies have special nutritional requirements compared to adults and seniors.
 It’s especially important that your puppy’s food: